NharikaVulchi/Advanced-Physical_Design_Using_OpenLane/README.md

 * Pin placement refers to the process of determining the locations and connections of input and output pins on an integrated circuit (IC) or semiconductor chip.
 * This critical step ensures proper functionality and performance of the chip while considering factors like signal integrity, power distribution, and manufacturing constraints.
 * Pin placement involves optimizing the arrangement of pins to minimize signal delays, reduce power consumption, and simplify the chip's layout for efficient manufacturing and testing.
+* Pin placement depends on the inputs and functionality of the netlist
+* clk port is the widest port, to make sure that it sees the least resistance

 **Floorplanning and placement**